-Demand in the city housing market lags the region Demand remains underrepresented in the city While Utica's share of households that earn \$50,000 to \$74,999 is very close to the city's overall share of Oneida County households, all income cohorts above \$75,000 are underrepresented.
+Demand remains underrepresented in

+to the city's overall share of Oneida County households, all income cohorts above \$75,000 are underrepresented.
 The number of households earning over \$150,000, for example, is half the size it would be if Utica had its fair share of those households.

-Utica's share of households with options has not grown since 2000 While Utica did not lose serious ground over the past 20 years in terms of its share of households that represent demand, it did not gain ground.
-Two of the income cohorts (\$50,000-\$74,999 and \$100.000-\$149.999) are estimated to have remained about the same over that period.
+Utica's share of households with options has not grown since 2000

+While Utica did not lose serious ground over the past 20 years in terms of its share of households that represent demand, it did not gain ground.
+Two of the income cohorts (\$50,000-\$74,999 and \$100,000-\$149,999) are estimated to have remained about the same over that period.
 The other two cohorts got slightly smaller-with households earning \$150,000+ shrinking by 2.5 percentage points.

 Why does an imbalance of regional demand matter?

 Overall, Utica has 3,369 fewer households earning \$50,000 or more than it would if it had a fair share of housing demand in Oneida County.
 If those households resided in the city and had an average income of \$100,000, that would represent \$101.1 million in additional capacity to spend on housing each year by Utica households.

 Such an infusion would mean higher levels of reinvestment in existing housing, more support for new housing investments, stronger property values, and a tax base with more capacity to invest in community assets and priorities.

-Source: czb analysis of 2000 Census and 2020 American Community Survey (5-Year Estimates) 12 UTICA HOUSING STUDY | czbLLC UTICA HOUSING STUDY | czbLLC Utica had 24.8% of 2020 all county households in How are consumers of housing distributed across the existing supply of housing?
+Source: czb analysis of 2000 Census and 2020 American Community Survey (5-Year Estimates)

+How are consumers of housing distributed across the existing supply of housing?

 Demand and need are unevenly distributed between the city and the rest of the county, and the same is true within the city.
 These distributions influence (and are influenced by) the nature of the housing supply in localized sub-markets.

 To better understand this distribution within the city and its neighborhoods, analysis was performed to categorize the city into market types that are defined by their relative levels of demand.
 The resulting Housing Market Demand Typology places Census Block Groups in Utica into five categories, with the one in the middle representing average levels of housing demand for Utica.
 Where demand is higher than average, levels of housing need tend to be lower.
 And where demand is lower than average, levels of need tend to be higher.

 The geographic pattern revealed by this typology is not unlike patterns in most American cities of Utica's vintage.
 Sub-markets surrounding downtown have lower levels of demand and higher levels of need.
 On the city's edges, where housing is newer and housing conditions are generally better, demand is higher.

 Block groups that were not categorized (such as those that include downtown) were excluded due to the small number of residential properties to analyze.

-DEMAND

-demand is

 Where

 lower...